Vietnam.vn - Nền tảng quảng bá Việt Nam

 On July 11, a survey conducted by UTCC University showed that consumer confidence in Thailand fell for the fourth consecutive month in June 2024 to its lowest level since September 2023, due to concerns about economic recession and political instability.

-Meanwhile, a number of lawsuits being handled by the Thai Constitutional Court have also impacted domestic consumer sentiment regarding the unstable political situation.
+Meanwhile, a number of lawsuits being handled by the Thai Constitutional Court are also affecting domestic consumer sentiment regarding the unstable political situation.

 Consumer confidence could improve if the government speeds up budget disbursement and stimulates the economy to recover quickly later this year, UTCC said.

-In the first quarter of this year, Southeast Asia's second-largest economy grew just 1.5%, down from 1.7% in the previous quarter.
+In the first quarter of this year, Southeast Asia's second-largest economy grew only 1.5%, lower than the 1.7% increase in the previous quarter.

 Comment (0)